 - Address proof of the firm;

-- Certificate of incorporation of firm and the partnership deed;
+- Certificate of company incorporation and the partnership deed;

 - A Copy of trademark or logo; and